google/oss-fuzz/docs/faq.md

 Once that bug is fixed, we will file another one, and so on.

 Currently we do not offer ways to change the memory and time limits.

+## Can I launch an additional process (e.g. a daemon) from my fuzz target?

+No. To experience all benefits of in-process guided fuzz testing, it is required to have everything in a single process.
+Another rule of thumb is: "_the smaller fuzz target is, the better_".
+According to that, in most of the cases, it would be better to have many fuzz targets to test different pieces of your project, instead of having a single fuzz target trying to cover everything.
+We recommend to consider every fuzz target as a unit test, though it is much more powerful.